In this article:

 Even the best identity theft protection service can’t guarantee you’ll never be a victim of cybercrime.
 Part of the value these services provide is assistance recovering from the lost time and financial and impact of becoming a victim.

-Both Aura and IdentityForce offer $1 million insurance policies against eligible losses caused by identity theft.
+Both Aura and IdentityForce offer at least $1 million insurance policies against eligible losses caused by identity theft.
 Coverage can include lost wages, stolen funds, time spent resolving complex bureaucratic issues, and even travel or childcare costs.

 The main difference between Aura and IdentityForce is that Aura covers every subscription plan member individually.
 For a five-adult family plan, this means you get up to $5 million in insurance coverage to protect the entire group.